-In line with COR fourth principle and the added damage of unsupportive bystanders, the additional negative impact of low social support on the adverse effects of incivility will exhaust incivility targets resources, triggering a defensive mode of individuals (Hobfoll et al., 2018).
-Under these conditions, it is expected that targets will not have enough resources needed for job search (Hulshof et al., 2020), and thus, they are less inclined to search for an alternate job or even consider the option.
+In line with COR fourth principle and the added damage of unsupportive bystanders, the additional negative impact of low social support on the adverse effects of incivility will exhaust incivility targets’ resources, triggering a defensive mode (Hobfoll et al., 2018).
+Under these conditions, it is expected that targets will not have enough resources needed for a job search (Hulshof et al., 2020), and thus, they are less inclined to search for an alternate job or even consider the option.
+An additional hypthesis is therefore:

-H8) Incivility will be negatively correlated with intentions to leave the organization more for those experiencing low horizontal solidarity.
+H8) Incivility will be more negatively correlated with intentions to leave the organization for those experiencing low horizontal solidarity.

 Method

-The study used a quantitative approach.
-Results were analyzed through SmartPLS3 based on PLS-SEM methodology, which is different than CB-SEM methodology.
-The assessment of PLS-SEM models is based on Bootstrapping, a nonparametric procedure that allows testing the statistical significance of various PLS-SEM results such path coefficients, Cronbach’s alpha, HTMT, and R² values.
-It is different from CB-SEM model assessment which is based on model fit.
+The study used a quantitative method.
+Results were analyzed through SmartPLS3 based on the PLS-SEM methodology, which differs from the CB-SEM methodology.
+The assessment of PLS-SEM models is based on Bootstrapping, a nonparametric procedure that tests the statistical significance of various PLS-SEM results such as path coefficients, Cronbach’s alpha, HTMT, and R² values.
+It differs from the CB-SEM model assessment that is based on model fit.
 (Hair et al. 2016).
-The authors concluded that PLS-SEM is supirior compare to CB-SEM based models.
+The authors decided that PLS-SEM is superior compared to CB-SEM based models.

 Participants